 Sunday brought a whole new feel to Paleochora, every resident and their families were out – strolling, eating, listening to musicians, gossiping.
 It was a real community day, restaurants were happily full, kids racing around on sparkly scooters, grandparents indulging youngsters and parents enjoying food.
 Nothing showy, just honest pleasure at being together.

 And that sums up this village – honest pleasure in a pretty place.
-September is a great time to visit, still warm, mainly adult visitors and perfect for extending the summer.
+September is a great time to visit, still warm, mainly adult visitors over 50 and perfect for extending the summer.